ByteProject/Puny-BuildTools/README.md

 **SAM Coupé**

-The SAM Coupé is actually work in progress and there currently is no documentation on how to create a proper SCREEN and PAL file.
-If you know how to create it, you may use an emulator, `SimCoupe` is recommended, and replace the SCREEN and PAL file on the `SAM_image.cpm` template disk found in `Interpreters` with your own creation.
+The SAM Coupé requires a SCREEN and PAL file to work.
+In the `Interpreters/Tools` directory you find a guide, which [@SamsterDave](https://twitter.com/SamsterDave) kindly provided.
+Once you followed these steps, replace the SCREEN and PAL file on the `SAM_image.cpm` template disk found in `Interpreters` with your own creations.

 If you don't intend to use an intro screen on the SAM, just edit `sam_coupe.sh` and replace all occurances of `SAM_image.cpm` with `SAM_Coupe.cpm`.
 You may then start the game with `INTERPR.COM`.